 The outlet is arranged in a circular layout with wall-lined shelves and some open areas.
-You can effectively do a loop around the entire upper B1 part passing by all the sections in here.
+From here, you can effectively do a loop around the entire upper B1 part passing by all the sections in here.

-Also, like land-scare Singapore housing, most of the items lining the store shelves makes use of as much vertical space as possible.
-Goods can be seen packed even up to the ceiling in some areas.
+Also, like land-scarce Singapore housing, most of the items lining the store shelves makes use of as much vertical space as possible.
+Notably, goods can be seen packed even up to the ceiling in some areas.

-Donki’s 68 year old founder and chairman, Takao Yasuda, shared on the challenges to find a retail space in Singapore large enough to accommodate Donki’s diverse product range.
-He stated they were able to squeeze in as much merchandise similar to their stores in Tokyo with a similar product line-up here despite the small store floor area.
+Additionally, Donki’s 68 year old founder and chairman, Takao Yasuda, shared on the challenges to find a retail space in Singapore large enough to accommodate Donki’s diverse product range.
+Also, he stated they were able to squeeze in as much merchandise similar to their stores in Tokyo with a similar product line-up here despite the small store floor area.

 Fashion, on a shoe-string budget

-The far end of the store is devoted to fashion and lifestyle clothing accessories.
-You can find a full selection of clothing for both guys and girls, including jackets, street wear, hats, belts and wallets, as well as under garments/underwear.
+Moving on, the far end of the store is devoted to fashion and lifestyle clothing accessories.
+Here, you can find a full selection of clothing for both guys and girls, including jackets, street wear, hats, belts and wallets, as well as under garments/underwear.

 Adjacent to the fashion section is the electronics section.
-Here, you can find an assortment of branded (e.g Audio Technica) and several unbranded electronics comprising of consumer audio equipment.
+Here, you can find an assortment of branded (e.g. Audio Technica) and several unbranded electronics comprising of consumer audio equipment.
 This includes headphones, Bluetooth speakers, power banks and phone accessories.
-There is even a small section dedicated to kitchen appliances and even professional cameras.
+Also, there is even a small section dedicated to kitchen appliances and even professional cameras.